Call Us

 Body image issues among men are on the rise, according to a Priory expert – and this can develop into a serious eating disorder.

-Speaking as Mental Health Awareness Week (13-19 May) focuses on the issue of body image, Dr Lorna Richards of Priory’s Woking Hospital, said men often felt worse today about the way they looked than they did in the 1970s and 1980s.
+Speaking as Mental Health Awareness Week (13 to 19 May) focuses on the issue of body image, Dr Lorna Richards of Priory Hospital Woking, said men often feel worse today about the way they look than they did in the 1970s and 1980s.

-Many struggled with their appearance - and similar to women, research showed men were often caught between feeling either too thin or too heavy.
+Many struggle with their appearance and, similar to women, research shows men are often caught between feeling either too thin or too heavy.

-They felt they couldn’t match up to an ideal, and their lack of confidence socially compounded their own criticism of their appearance.
-Poor body image was often linked to dieting, over-exercising, or eating disorders such as anorexia nervosa, bulimia nervosa and binge eating disorder, and to other mental health issues such as low self-esteem, depression or anxiety.
+They feel they can't match up to an ideal, and their lack of confidence socially compounds their own criticism of their appearance.
+Poor body image is often linked to dieting, over-exercising, or eating disorders such as anorexia nervosa, bulimia nervosa and binge eating disorder (BED), and to other mental health issues such as low self-esteem, depression or anxiety.

-Dr Richards said it often resulted from men comparing their body with what the media suggested was the ideal male body size and shape - namely, lean and muscular.
-It was not uncommon for men with body dissatisfaction to be focused on weight change and muscle building, which could lead to over-exercising and the use of image enhancing drugs.
+Dr Richards said it often results from men comparing their body with what the media suggests is the ideal male body size and shape - namely, lean and muscular.
+It's not uncommon for men with body dissatisfaction to be focused on weight change and muscle building, which can lead to over-exercising and the use of image enhancing drugs.

 A study by the University of the West of England found that almost 30% of men think about their appearance at least five times a day.[i]
 Yet research by Psychology Today reported that women are less concerned about a man’s body image than men perceived them to be.[ii]

-Dr Richards said some men were frequently attending the gym to radically change their bodies, and the media had its part to play in fuelling a desire to pack on muscle and resemble cinema “superheroes.
+Dr Richards said some men frequently attend the gym to radically change their bodies, and the media has its part to play in fuelling a desire to pack on muscle and resemble cinema 'superheroes'.

-She also said that cultural shifts “such as a changing of gender roles” were also putting pressure on some men, such that they became confused about society’s expectations of them.
+She also said that cultural shifts “such as a changing of gender roles” were also putting pressure on some men, such that they may become confused about society’s expectations of them.

 Callum said he had always suffered from a lack of self-confidence and low self-esteem, but he says getting dental braces worsened his anxiety and eventually his negative feelings towards himself “tipped him over the edge”.